Tteokbokki is super easy to make. A little too easy in fact.

 Be careful not to add too much liquid or the resulting dish will be more like a soup.

-Psst… if you don’t have any extra gochujang sauce, here are some good substitutes you can try.
+Psst… if you don’t have any extra gochujang sauce, here are some good gochujang substitutes you can try.

 Reheating tteokbokki in the microwave